6 Ways to Connect with Your Community as a Small Business

 6. Get Found with Local SEO / Directory Listings

 We're living in a digital world, which means existing online and appearing where your potential customers are searching is extremely important.
 Most people aren't inclined to take a drive to see what local options they have.
 Instead when someone is hungry for pizza, they'll conduct an internet search for "pizza", and they'll be shown the listed pizza shops in their area.
-If your business isn't properly listed, your out of luck!
+If your business isn't properly listed, you're out of luck!

 It can seem daunting to be a small business in a world of large corporations, but connecting with your community can provide you with a competitive edge, while also strengthening your local small business community as a whole.
 As a small business, you should operate with consideration to two truths: The human aspect of your business is your silver bullet, and as with most things, there is power in numbers.